EvgDubrovin/Data_Analyst_Simulator/3_anomalies_alerts/README.md

 # Alerting system

-We need to create a real-time alerting system, that checks our data for anomalies live every 15 minutes and send reports to Telegram chat.
+The goal was to create a real-time alerting system that checks our data for anomalies live every 15 minutes and send reports to Telegram chat.

 Metrics to check are: **DAU**, **views**, **likes**, **CTR**, **messages**.